tldr-pages/tldr/pages/linux/as.md

 `as {{file.s}} -o {{out.o}}`

-- Skip whitespace and comment preprocessing, leading to faster output.
+- Generate output faster by skipping whitespace and comment preprocessing.
 (Should only be used for trusted compilers):

 `as -f {{file.s}}`